oracle/tribuo/docs/Roadmap.md

 We'd like to refactor it to make the structure flexible and user controlled, and then extend out support for ranking tasks and other multi-example tasks.
 - Online learning.
-Tribuo doesn't currently support online learning, and it could be simply extended to support it when the feature and output domains do not change size (i.e. observing new data drawn i.i.d. from the same training distribution).
+Tribuo doesn't currently support online learning, and it could be simply extended to support it when the feature and output domains do not change size (i.e., observing new data drawn i.i.d. from the same training distribution).
 We'd also like to support online learning in environments with concept drift and dataset shift, but those problems are harder and so further down the roadmap.